 Growth vs income funds

 When you start investing, you’ll be asked to decide what type of funds you’d like to invest in.
 Find out the difference between growth and income funds here.
-Capital risk.
+Investment values can rise and fall.

-Remember that these different types of funds have their risks.
-As with all investments, they could go down as well as up and any income from them is not guaranteed.
-You may get back less than you've put in.
+Remember, as with all investments, they could go down as well as up and you may get back less than you put in.

 What are funds?